broadinstitute/gnomad-browser/data/README.md

 derived fields, and outputs a Hail table.
 The loading step then uploads that Hail table to an Elasticsearch cluster.
 Dividing the process like this allows for the preparation step to be run on a large Spark cluster using preemptible workers.
-The `export_ht_to_es.py` script should not be run on a cluster with preemptible workers.
+The `export_hail_table_to_elasticsearch.py` script should not be run on a cluster with preemptible workers unless an ID field is specified.
 Doing so may result in duplicate data in Elasticsearch if a worker is interrupted during a bulk request.

 ## Reference data